griffithlab/genviz.org/index.md

 layout: "home"
 ---

-The age of cheap massively parallel sequencing has exponentially increased the availability of genome, transcriptome, epigenome, and other kinds of 'omic profiling.
+The age of cheap massively parallel sequencing has exponentially increased the availability of genome, transcriptome, epigenome, and other kinds of omic profiling.
 Extracting biologically meaningful results and communicating this information remains challenging.
 This site aims to expose users to a number of "best-in-class" tools and methods for overcoming this.

 {% include figure.html image="/assets/genvisr_fig_v4.png" position="right" width="600" author = "Zachary Skidmore" %}